The edge of chaos: quantum field theory and deep neural networks: Introduction

 The remarkable empirical success of deep neural networks in domains ranging from image classification to natural language processing has far outpaced our theoretical understanding.
 In practice, these networks are generally treated as black boxes, with state-of-the-art performance relying primarily on heuristics and trial-and-error rather than on any fundamental theory \cite{BahriRev,Roberts:2021fes}.
 Indeed, this state of affairs has even led some experts in the field to compare modern machine learning to alchemy \cite{Alchemy}.
 As has been pointed out in, e.g., \cite{Roberts:2021lll}, top-down insights from fields such as cognitive science may be fruitfully complemented by bottom-up approaches from theoretical physics towards uncovering the fundamental principles governing learning and intelligence in minds and machines.

 Recently, physicists have begun exploring the parallels between deep neural networks and quantum field theory, leading to a number of interesting works on what is sometimes called the NN-QFT correspondence \cite{Roberts:2021fes,Yaida:2019sjo,Dyer:2019uzd,Halverson:2020trp,Erbin:2021kqf,Maiti:2021fpy}.\footnote{We use the phrase ``quantum field theory'' to make manifest the precise analogies with well-studied techniques in QFT that we explore below, but we emphasize that there is nothing intrinsically ``quantum'' about the networks under consideration.
 It would perhaps be more accurate to say ``statistical field theory,'' or one may simply think of this as QFT in Euclidean signature, cf. sec. \ref{sec:discuss}.
-We also thank Dan Roberts and Sho Yaida for pointing out that previous works that we have included under the ``NN-QFT'' umbrella did not involve a \emph{bona fide} field theory in the sense of a well-defined continuum limit, but we have adopted the term broadly from \cite{Halverson:2020trp} to refer to the general philosophy of establishing parallels between neural networks and QFT, with the aim of using the latter to understand the former.
+We also thank Dan Roberts and Sho Yaida for pointing out that previous works that we have included under the ``NN-QFT'' umbrella did not involve a \emph{bona fide} field theory in the sense of a well-defined continuum limit, nor a direct correspondence between elements of a neural network and elements of a QFT (see appendix \ref{sec:dict}), but we have here used the term broadly as in \cite{Halverson:2020trp} to refer to the general philosophy of establishing parallels between neural networks and QFT, with the aim of using the latter to understand the former.
 See also \cite{bondesan2021hintons} for an orthogonal approach from quantum mechanics.} One key aspect of this approach is the fact that many modern architectures admit a Gaussian process limit: as the number of neurons (per layer, i.e., the width) ${N\rightarrow\infty}$, the network is described by a Gaussian distribution, and hence may be modelled as a free (non-interacting) quantum field theory.
-This is essentially a consequence of the central limit theorem (CLT); see for example \cite{Halverson:2020trp} for a brief summary and plentiful references of the Gaussian process limit in this context.
+This is essentially a consequence of the central limit theorem (CLT); see for example \cite{Halverson:2020trp} for a brief summary and plentiful references of the Gaussian process limit in this context, including the original thesis \cite{neal1995}.